Tokachi Toyama Farm Miso-Making Experience

 This activity takes place in Tokachi Toyama Farm, a crop farm in Obihiro City with vast fields stretching at the foot of the Hidaka mountain range.
 In winter, it becomes a world of white as the fields get covered in snow.
 It is during this season that many farmers make miso using their own harvested soybeans.

-After making the miso, you will help prepare a sumptuous farm lunch.
+After the miso-making experience, you will help prepare a healthy farm lunch.
 Try your hand at making miso soup, an essential part of a traditional Japanese meal.
 You can also make local delicacies like imo-dango (potato dumplings), a common dish enjoyed by Tokachi farmers.

 Note: All images are for illustration purposes only.
 Your actual experience may vary.